-plotAddTS Adds a time series curve to a previously draw time series graph. plotTS Creates a graph of time series data. plotSetXTicLabel Controls the formatting and angle of X- axis tic labels for 2-D time series graphs. plotSetXTicInterval Controls the interval between X-axis tic labels and also allows the user to specify the first tic to be labeled for 2-D time series graphs.
+plotAddTS Adds a time series curve to a previously draw time series graph. plotTS Creates a graph of time series data. plotSetXTicLabel Controls the formatting and angle of X-axis tic labels for 2-D time series graphs. plotSetXTicInterval Controls the interval between X-axis tic labels and also allows the user to specify laucis and also allows the user to specify the first tic to be labeled for 2-D time series graphs.